Time is our scarcest resource. Resources like money and people can fluctuate up and down, but time only moves in one direction.

 At any given point in time, there are only a few key actions that matter.
-You need to put all your energy towards those actions and ignore the rest.
+You need to put all your energy into those actions and ignore the rest.

-Within these key actions, you’ll often find a mix of core jobs and non-core jobs.
+Within these key actions, you’ll often find a mix of core and non-core jobs.

-Non-core jobs, like accounting, appointment scheduling can and should be delegated to less expensive services or tools.
+Non-core jobs, like accounting, and appointment scheduling, can and should be delegated to less expensive services or tools.
 There is zero ROI in you doing these yourself.

 Remember: Speed of learning is typically your only unfair advantage in the beginning.

 Buying books is a no-brainer.
 For $20/book, if you get to apply even one new idea in your startup, the return could be 10–1000X.
-The problem, of course, is that millions of books get published every year.
-The real cost isn’t the cost of the book, but your time.
+The problem, of course, is that millions of books get published yearly.
+The real cost isn’t the cost of the book but your time.